Nonlocal Nambu-Jona-Lasinio model and chiral chemical potential: 1- and 2-point functions for Yang-Mills theory

-using the current expansion $A_\mu^a=\Lambda\int d^4x' D_{\mu\nu}^{ab}(x-x')j^{b\nu}(x')+O\left(1/\sqrt{N}g\right)+O(j^3)$ and the propagator in the Landau gauge $D_{\mu\nu}^{ab}(p)=\delta_{ab}\left(\eta_{\mu\nu}-\frac{p_\mu p_\nu}{p^2}\right)\Delta(p)$ being $\Delta(p)$ given by eq.(\ref{eq:green}).
+being $D_{\mu\nu}^{ab}(x-x')$ has been just obtained from the Dyson-Schwinger equations (\ref{eq:DS-YM}) and, as already stated, is the same of eq.~(\ref{eq:green}) provided we exchange $\lambda\rightarrow Ng^2$.
 This propagator represents a sum of propagators of a free theory and a mass spectrum of glue excitations identical to that of a harmonic oscillator.
-Ghost field just decouples in this limit yielding a free massless propagator.
-All these properties of the quantum Yang-Mills field correspond to the so-called ``decoupling solution'' \cite{Aguilar:2004sw,Boucaud:2006if,Frasca:2007uz} (see also \cite{Weber:2011nw} for a discussion).
-This kind of propagator is the one recovered in lattice computations \cite{Bogolubsky:2007ud,Cucchieri:2007md,Oliveira:2007px}.
-We yield a comparison in Fig.\ref{fig:cuccmend}
+Ghost field just decouples yielding a free massless propagator.
+All these properties of the quantum Yang-Mills field correspond to the so-called ``decoupling solution'' \cite{Aguilar:2004sw,Boucaud:2006if,Frasca:2007uz} (see also \cite{Weber:2011nw} for a discussion) that also implies a decoupled ghost propagator as we get.
+This kind of gluon propagator is the one recovered in lattice computations \cite{Bogolubsky:2007ud,Cucchieri:2007md,Oliveira:2007px}.
+We yield a comparison in Fig.\ref{fig:cuccmend} where we consider just a single fitting parameter given by $m_0=(\pi/2K(-1))\left(Ng^2/2\right)^{\frac{1}{4}}\mu$ that we take to be $0.436172183\ GeV$, very near the string tension, generally taken to be $0.44\ GeV$.